yohei-koba-tokyo/freemarket_sample_70b/README.md

 - belongs_to :category1
 - belongs_to :category2
 - belongs_to :category3
-- has_one :solditems
+- has_one :solditems, dependent: :destroy
-- has_many :item-images
+- has_many :item-images, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many : likes
+- has_many : likes, dependent: :destroy

 ## item-imagesテーブル
 |Column|Type|Options|